privacybydesign/pbdf-website/pages/en/irma-explanation.md

 of weakens, users.

 IRMA works via freely available open source software.
 Everyone can inspect and judge how it works.
-This transparancy is essential for broad voluntary usage and acceptance of sensitive infrastructure, like for authentication.
+This contributes to confidence, not only in the proper functioning of the IRMA system, but also in order to check that there are no hidden backdoors in the system.
+Such transparancy is essential for broad voluntary usage and acceptance of sensitive ICT-infrastructure, like for authentication.
 With IRMA there is no commerical lock-in, and there is no extorted trust.
-Even if the foundation somehow goes down, the software will still be there and can be maintained and continued by others.
+Even if the foundation somehow goes down, the IRMA software will still be there and can be maintained and continued by others.

-Thus, IRMA is not about plundering or deceiving your users, or about surreptitiously steering them commercially or politically, but about encountering them transparantly, respectfully and with dignity.
+Thus, IRMA is not about plundering or deceiving users, or about surreptitiously steering them commercially or politically, but about encountering them transparantly, respectfully and with dignity.